 (1) Laser power

-The weld penetration is directly related to the beam power density and is a function of the incident beam power and the beam focal spot.
+During laser deep penetration welding, the laser power simultaneously controls the penetration depth and welding speed.
+The penetration depth is directly related to the beam power density and is a function of the incident beam power and beam focal spot.

 Kettle horse – YAG pulse laser welding (can directly make the appearance surface)